 The travel power of a backpacking expert might seem very similar to that of a packing expert, but it goes a little bit further.
 Backpackers tend to travel for longer periods of time and are reliant on what they can carry.
 That includes supplies, toiletries and everything else you can think of.

-Backpacking is an art in itself and I think deserves its own mention.
+Backpacking is an art in itself, and I think it deserves its own mention.
 It’s more like a lifestyle that some people master over time.
 When you travel with someone else, you can split the things you have between two people.
-When you are out backpacking, you are sometimes alone and that means you are reliant on yourself.
+When you are out backpacking, you are sometimes alone, which means you are reliant on yourself.
 That also means you need to know exactly what you need and what you can do without for long periods of time.
-That in itself is a superpower in my opinion.
+That in itself is a superpower, in my opinion.

 Travel superpower – the deals finder